eead-csic-compbio/AlloSHP/README.md

 ### 2.1) Whole-genome alignments (WGA)

-WGAs must be computed to find syntenic segments among the reference genomes available for read mapping.
+Script `WGA` must be computed to find syntenic segments among the reference genomes available for read mapping.
 By default, this uses [CGaln](https://github.com/rnakato/Cgaln), which requires the input sequences to be [soft-masked](https://genomevolution.org/wiki/index.php/Masked) ahead.